Shop Whole Home ➜ Indoor Air Quality ➜ Radon Detectors

 Can radon cause headaches?

-No, radon doesn’t cause headaches, or any other acute health effects.
-It takes years of breathing in radon to damage your lungs.
+No, radon doesn't cause headaches or other acute health symptoms.
+Lung damage from radon takes years of continuous exposure to develop.

 Can I look up my radon risk by zip code?

 Yes.
-This map comes from the EPA and shows your risk by county.
-Zone 1, in red, is the highest risk.
-Zone 2, orange, is associated with medium risk, and Zone 3 is associated with lower risk.
-That said, radon has been detected in all states, and even if you live in Zone 3 it is worth testing.
+The EPA’s radon map shows radon risk by county.
+Zone 1 (red) indicates highest risk, Zone 2 (orange) indicates moderate risk, and Zone 3 (yellow) indicates lower risk.
+However, radon has been detected in all states—even if you live in Zone 3, testing your home is worthwhile.

-You can also use this link to type in your county name and it will tell you if it’s Zone 1, 2, or 3.
+You can also use this county lookup tool to check if your county is in Zone 1, 2, or 3.

 Where is radon found?

-The most common source of radon is granite and other types of stone (limestone, shale) in the bedrock under homes.
-This map of the United States shows the radon risk for your zip code, based on the type of rock underlying your neighborhood, and the radon incidence in homes near you.
+The most common radon source is granite and other stone types (like limestone and shale) in bedrock under homes.
+The US radon risk map above shows radon potential for your zip code based on underlying rock type and radon incidence in nearby homes.

-Radon also comes from burning natural gas (gas stove, furnace) and, if radon is present in your water supply, can be released into the air during showering and other hot water usage.
+Radon is most commonly found on your home's lowest level, typically the basement, though some rises to floors above.
+Radon also comes from burning natural gas (gas stoves, furnaces) and, if present in your water supply, can be released during showering and other hot water use.

 Is radon from granite countertops dangerous?